-The main Watchtower Bible study book used to recruit converts is What does the Bible Really Teach?
+The main Watchtower Bible study book used to indoctrinate converts is What does the Bible Really Teach?
 Its 6th chapter titled “Where are the Dead?” presents non-existence after death (annihilation) as a valid explanation of the afterlife.

 Since the two eternal destinations (Heaven and Hell) are well spelt-out in the Bible, the efforts of annihilationists to find their theories within the pages of the Bible is a self-induced delusion.

 “Our senses, along with our thoughts, are all linked to the workings of our brain.
 At death, the brain stops working.
-Our memories, feelings and senses do not continue to function independently in some mysterious way” (What Does the Bible Really Teach?, 2005, 58).
+Our memories, feelings and senses do not continue to function independently in some mysterious way” (What Does the Bible Really Teach?, 2005, p.
+58).

 The brain is not the source of thought, it’s only the processor, so to speak.
 The “system” that runs the brain is the spirit and soul.
 It is from there that thoughts, feelings and memories come.
 The brain only processes them.

 The brain is a physical organ that can only experience the physical world.
 But there is an invisible part of man that experiences the spirit realm and which departs from the physical body after death.
 So a person can be conscious even after his physical body has died.

 “He [Jehovah] knows the truth, and in his Word, the Bible, he explains the condition of the dead.
 Its clear teaching is this: When a person dies, he ceases to exist.
 Death is the opposite of life” (ibid).

 Now, there is a big difference between what the Bible says and what the Watchtower Society claims the Bible says.
 This is obvious to anyone who reads the Bible without their cultic interpretative grid.

 Scripture defines life not merely as an existence, but a right existence knowing the true God (Jn.
 17:3, 1Jn.
 1:2) and death is defined, not just as opposite of life, but as separation or a cutting off from God’s purpose.

 1. Physical death: separation of the spirit and soul from the physical body.
 When physical death occurs, the body (not the spirit) ceases all its physical functions (Ps.
 146:4, James 2:26).

 For example in Matthew 8:22, Jesus said “Follow me; and let the dead bury their dead.”
 He was referring to the spiritually dead unbelievers.

 1 Timothy 5:6 says: “But she that liveth in pleasure is dead while she liveth.”
 Therefore, death can describe people still physically existing, but in a wrong way.

 3. Eternal or Second death: eternal separation from God in the lake of fire.
 It’s the ultimate penalty for sin (Rev. 2:11, 20:6, 14, 21:8).

 The two main ways JWs confuse people concerning death and the afterlife is by giving death a remote, unscriptural definition, and by distorting the real penalty for sin.

 Greek scholar, W. E. Vine in An Expository Dictionary of New Testament Words defined it as: “The separation of the soul (the spiritual part of man) from the body (the material part)…the separation of man from God” (1940, “Death”).

 Another Greek scholar, Joseph Thayer defined thanatos as: “The death of the body, i.e separation…of the soul from the body by which the life on earth is ended” (Greek-English Lexicon of the NT, 282).

 JWs spread their false doctrines by not distinguishing between the Biblical contexts of death, but lumping both definitions of physical and spiritual death together.

-“The Bible shows that death can be used as a symbol, representing a great change in one’s life or course of action” (The Truth that Leads to Eternal Life, 1968, 43).
+“The Bible shows that death can be used as a symbol, representing a great change in one’s life or course of action” (The Truth that Leads to Eternal Life, 1968, p.
+43).

 If the penalty was physical death, then everyone who dies is automatically saved, for his penalty has been paid.
-Yet this is what JWs teaches, that, “Those resurrected thus come to life with a clean slate, so to speak” (Bible Teach, p.
+Yet this is what JWs teaches, that: “Those resurrected thus come to life with a clean slate, so to speak” (Bible Teach, p.
 214).

 So physical death justifies you from your sins.
-That’s a lie!
+What a horrible lie!
 Since death is non-existence, by their own definition, that implies that God cancels out sins by making men non-existent.
 He just settles it while we fizzle!

 If the penalty of sin is spiritual death, that means sinning is the way to be saved.
 Since by sinning and dying spiritually, you have paid your penalty, that means all who have sinned would have eternal life.
 Who then needs salvation?